-Summit of Island Peak offers the most amazing panorama of Himalayas in the entire Everest region.
-Nuptse (7,879m) Lhotse (8,501m), in the west to Lhotse Middle Peak (8,410m) and Lhotse Shar (8,383m), Makalu (8475m) in the east, Baruntse and Amadablam in the south are seen.
+Summit of Island Peak offers the most amazing panorama of the Himalayas in the entire Everest region.
+Nuptse (7,879m) Lhotse (8,501m), in the west to Lhotse Middle Peak (8,410m) and Lhotse Shar (8,383m), Makalu (8475m) in the east, Baruntse, and Amadablam in the south are seen.
 Considering the growing interests in climbing Island Peak is as part of training and preparation for an extensive mountaineering expedition in Nepal as the Island Peak stands for the purpose of acclimatization before heading to bigger mountain climbing.